-Format no snmp-server community ipaddr <name>

-snmp-server community ipmask
+Format no snmp-server community ipaddr <name></name> Mode Global Config snmp-server community ipmask

 Use this command to set a client IP mask for an SNMP community.
 The address is the associated community SNMP packet sending address and is used along with the client IP address value to denote a range of IP addresses from which SNMP clients might use that community to access the device.
-A value of 255.255.255.255 will allow access from only one station, and will use that machine's IP address for the client IP address.
-A value of 0.0.0.0 will allow access from any IP address.
+A value of 255.255.255.255 allows access from only one station and uses that machine's IP address for the client IP address.
+A value of 0.0.0.0 allows access from any IP address.
 The name is the applicable community name.

 Default 0.0.0.0

-Format snmp-server community ipmask <ipmask> <name>
+Format snmp-server community ipmask <ipmask> <name></name></ipmask>

+Mode Global Config